qwshen/spark-etl-framework/docs/file-reader.md

 - The options is optional.
 - The schema is optional.
 If specified, it must be in ddl-schema format.
 If the schema is defined in a file, please use ddlSchemaFile with the file-name as the value.

-The Definition for the FileReader:
+The Definition of the FileReader:

 - In YAML format
 ```yaml